dougrich/srd-open-adventure-content/README.md

 Some sources override default source behaviour.
 For example, intermediate-core overrides the equipment template to include the weight column.
 The override order is determined by priority: lower numbers are overriden by higher numbers.

+**Future work**: Figure out how images fit into this

-### Packaging
+### Packaging + Build Output

-When 'gulp build' is run, it produces a number of javascript files for inclusion in the dist, and a number of temporary fragments in the temp folder.
-Each source gets a single javascript file 'package'.

-**Future work** should involve packing content further by combining any required sources, legal, and manifest into a single source file.

-**Future work** hook up indexing system
+There are three aggregate tasks: build, watch, and pack.
+In addition to this, there is the deploy operation

+##### Build
+Build will flatten all of the articles, templates, etc. into a couple files per source, as well as do a full index pass, manifest pass, and legal pass.
+It drops these into the temp folder.

+##### Watch
+Watch will execute a partial build whenever content changes.

+##### Pack
+Pack will take the index, manifest, legal, and any required sources and put them into the single core.js; then, it will flatten remaining sources into a single file and copy it over into the destination.

+##### Deploy
+Deploy assumes you have google cloud installed, and it will copy the srd contents to the edge node

 ## Legal